bpucker/MybMonday/README.md

 The automatic MYB annotation workflow ([Pucker, 2022](https://doi.org/10.1186/s12864-022-08452-5)) is  now available as an online service: [MYB_annotator online](http://pbb.bot.nat.tu-bs.de/MYB_annotator/).
 Users can submit a FASTA file with peptide sequences of their species of interest without having to install the tool locally.

+### (62) Regulation of anthocyanin biosynthesis in petunia ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Petunia exserta lacks a functional AN2 (anthocyanin regulating MYB).
+A paralog MYB resurrects anthocyanin pigmentation in a white flowering lineage and shifts flower color to red #MybMonday (details: )

+[Berardi et al., 2021](https://doi.org/10.1093/plcell/koab114) investigated the molecular basis of red floral color in _Petunia exserta_.
+Red flower color evolved multiple times independently from purple coloration through loss-of-function mutations.
+One major driver of this evolution is the pollination by hummingbirds.
+However, _Petunia exserta_ evolved from a white flowering ancestor.
+The key anthocyanin regulator _AN2_ is non-functional in this species.
+A paralog of _AN2_ restored the anthocyanin pigmentation.
+Hydroxylation patterns are modified and acylation of anthocyanins is prevented.
+Different _F3'5'H_ paralogs are highly expressed in _P. exserta_ (red) and _P. secreta_ (purple) and are likely to act upon different substrates.
+Low expression of _AAT_ prevents down-stream modifications of anthocyanins.
+There are four anthocyanin regulating MYBs in long-tube petunia (_AN2_, _AN4_, _DPL_, _PHZ_) which control the pigmentation of defined floral structures.
+The search for the key anthocyanin regulator in _P. exserta_ revealed _DPL_ and _PH4_ as most suitable candidates based on their expression patterns.
+Repression of _DPL_caused white flowers exclusively in _P. exserta_, while repression of _PH4_ effects multiple _Petunia_ species.
+The authors assume that DPL shifted from activation of anthocyanin biosynthesis in the veins of the floral tube to activation of the anthocyanin biosynthesis in the limb.
+This is a rare example of neofunctionalization instead of subfunctionalization.
+PH4 might be involved in activating the anthocyanin transport genes.
+A loss-of-function mutation in the flavonol regulating _MYB-FL_ removes the competition of flavonol and anthocyanin biosynthesis for substrate thus enabeling anthocyanin pigmentation.

 ## Contact ##